Skip to main content

 DSL Options

-Any Constructor DSL Definition, can also open some option within a lambda:
+Any autowire DSL definition can also open some options within a lambda:

 module {